x00tex/hackTheBox/Boxes/linux/Retired/tabby/README.md

 ### attack surface

-*i found two articles both with diffrent approach to lxc privesc,* one form [hackingarticles.in](https://www.hackingarticles.in/lxd-privilege-escalation/), another form [MONOC.com](https://blog.m0noc.com/2018/10/lxc-container-privilege-escalation-in.html?m=1)
+*i found two articles both with different approach to lxc privesc,* one form [hackingarticles.in](https://www.hackingarticles.in/lxd-privilege-escalation/), another form [MONOC.com](https://blog.m0noc.com/2018/10/lxc-container-privilege-escalation-in.html?m=1)

-*i use frist one*
+*i use first one*
 * **create container image,**
     * for container image i use **Alpine image** because it is a light weight linux image that become handy in image uploading.
         * i found a **lxd-alpine-builder** script from github user [saghul](https://github.com/saghul/lxd-alpine-builder.git)